How Belief Works

 The performance of a task may involve the performance of sub-tasks, with such activities therefore being sub-processes.
 And that task may itself be a sub-task, with the performance of the task therefore itself being a sub-process.
 But the performance of a task is a whole process even if that process involves sub-processes or is a sub-process, or both.

-It might also be objected that although the outputting of something from one process, and the inputting of that thing into a second process, are different kinds of events, and so by definition can't ever be the same event, different events can be simultaneous, and so that outputting and inputting can be simultaneous.
-So it's possible for the process of thinking about claim X to begin upon X entering our mind.
+It might be objected that even if the outputting of something from one process, and the inputting of that thing into a second process, are different kinds of events, and so by definition can't ever be the same event, different events can be simultaneous, and so that outputting and inputting can be simultaneous.
+Therefore it's still possible for the process of thinking about claim X to begin upon X entering our mind.
+But this objection also fails.

 However, given that the outputting of claim X from the first process is a different event from the inputting of X into the process of thinking about X, and is by definition in itself the entrance of X into our mind, which necessarily involves thinking X, we actually can't be thinking about X upon X entering our mind.
 That is, the outputting of X from the first process, and the inputting of X into the process of thinking about X, can't even be simultaneous – although, again, they can be immediately consecutive.

-Indeed, given that the entrance of X into our mind is by definition the completion of the process of comprehending, recalling, concluding or imagining-up X, if that entrance consisted of the beginning of the process of thinking about X, then the beginning of the process of thinking about X would be the completion of the process of comprehending, recalling, concluding or imagining-up a claim – which, again, it can't be.
+Indeed, given that the entrance of X into our mind is by definition the completion of the process of comprehending, concluding, imagining-up or recalling X, that entrance being the beginning of the process of thinking about X – which the above objection claims is possible – would actually constitute the completion of the first process being the beginning of the process of thinking about X – which, again, is impossible.

-The conclusion that the entrance of X into our mind via any cognitive process must consist of us thinking X, together with the conclusion of the previous section that thinking X is always the mental state of believing X, however we come to be thinking X, means that the entrance of X into our mind via any cognitive process must always be the mental state of believing X.
+The fact that the entrance of X into our mind via any cognitive process always consists of us thinking X, together with the fact that thinking X is always the mental state of believing X, however we come to be thinking X, means that the entrance of X into our mind via any cognitive process is always the mental state of believing X.

-So the mere entrance of a claim into our mind, whether via comprehension, recollection, reason or imagination, causes us to believe it.
+So the mere entrance of a claim into our mind, whether via comprehension, reason, imagination or recollection, causes us to believe it.
+I call this theory of belief formation credulism, given its extreme claim about our credulity.

-And this belief continues beyond the claim's entrance into our mind, due to the content of X being stored in our memory as an aspect of reality.
+And our belief of a claim upon it entering our mind continues beyond that entrance, due to the content of X being stored in our memory as an aspect of reality.
 Again, believing X doesn't necessarily involve currently thinking X.

 Even if we begin thinking about X within a fraction of a second of X entering our mind, and the content of X therefore then exists in our mind as the content of X rather than as an aspect of reality, this isn't the end of our belief of X. Again, although we can think about X while not believing X, we can also think about X while believing X.

-Again, credulism can seem obviously false – which can itself seem to disprove it.
-It can seem obviously contrary to both the concept and experience of comprehending, recalling or imagining-up a claim.
+Again, credulism can seem obviously wrong – which can itself seem to disprove it.
+It can seem obvious from experience that merely comprehending, imagining-up or recalling a claim doesn't cause us to believe it.
 Regarding reason, a conclusion is by definition a belief.
-But credulism states that our belief of this claim upon it entering our mind via our reason is due merely to that entrance, rather than being due to the claim being the product of our reason – which can seem obviously contrary to both the concept and experience of reasoning.
+But credulism implies that our belief of this claim upon it entering our mind is due merely to that entrance, rather than being due to the claim being the product of our reason.
+And that can seem obviously contrary to both the concept and experience of reasoning.

 But consider, first, comprehending a claim.